Connect with us

 Mississippi has the highest infant mortality rate in the nation with 9.07 deaths per 1,000 births, according to the U.S. Centers for Disease Control and Prevention.
 Mississippi also has the 19th-highest maternal mortality rate at 20.8 deaths per 100,000 births, according to a study released by USA Today in 2019.

-Build Back Better also would enhance federal for people who have health coverage through the ACA exchanges.
+Build Back Better also would enhance federal funding for people who have health coverage through the ACA exchanges.

 U.S. Rep. Bennie Thompson, a Democrat and only member of the Mississippi congressional delegation to vote for Build Back Better, said, “The Biden Administration has once again delivered for Mississippi.
 It was my honor to vote for legislation that presents such tremendous opportunities for our state.
 Now the Senate has the opportunity to support the Build Back Better Act, and it is my hope that they do so.
 Not just for the benefit or our state, but for the entire country.”

-The bill also includes an extension of the child tax credit, expanded access for home and community-based care for needy seniors, tax cuts for low wage earners, expanded access to childcare, paid for medical and emergencies, universal pre-kindergarten and funds to combat climate change.
+The bill also includes an extension of the child tax credit, expanded access for home and community-based care for needy seniors, tax cuts for low wage earners, expanded access to childcare, paid leave for medical and family emergencies, universal pre-kindergarten and funds to combat climate change.

 Editor’s note: Vangela M. Wade is a member of Mississippi Today’s board of directors.